Game-DevOps/readme/README.md

 ## Guidelines and rules
 Please make sure to read the [Code of Conduct](https://github.com/Game-DevOps/code-of-conduct).

+You can introduce yourself in the #introductions channel.

 We welcome beginners and people interested in working in this field.
 You may wish to join the #beginners channel.

 This Slack is not a place to get insider information or leaks or debate the merits of various games.
 This is a professional space for getting help and discussing game devops techniques.